Smoked shotgun shells are the perfect appetizer for your next summertime get-together with friends and family, or a game-day treat.

 Recipe FAQ’S

 You can definitely get creative and mix it up with different fillings.
-You can use hot Italian sausage, Mexican chorizo, or chicken sausage for the meats.
+For the meat, you can use hot Italian sausage, Mexican chorizo, or chicken sausage.
 Some tasty add-ins would be jalapeno peppers (or your favorite hot peppers), diced onion, diced green peppers, or sliced green olives.

 Brush the smoked shotgun shells with additional barbecue sauce and reheat in a 325-degree oven for about 20 minutes.